The Adventures of Buckaroo Banzai Across the 8th Dimension

 The Film: Buckaroo Banzai has its charms.
 At its heart is a terrific idea - a post-modern Doc Savage who's equal parts Leonardo DaVinci, Indiana Jones and Adam Ant.

 Unfortunately, the movie is not very good.
-There's a cheapness to the spectacle that often drags the story do
+There's a cheapness to the spectacle that often drags the story down:

 All of this serves to undermine the "do it yourself" aesthetic of Banzai's science, which is all stitched together from left over garbage like bubble wrap and tin foil.
 Alone, it's an interesting concept.
 Dropped into the middle of a film that looks equally hodgepodge, though, and the aesthetic fades into the background.